twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Tags from **tags.txt** and **Tagged** folder from `TFONTOVERVIEWFORM` – The menu items do nothing when clicked in `TFONTOVERVIEWFORM` except when using the same items from `TFONTOVERVIEWFORM` context menu by right clicking any glyph or editing glyphs in `TGLYPHEDITFORM`.

 ### Developer Tools Menu (`TMAINFORMFONTCREATOR`)
 This menu is only shown for users who have registered the program.
-Contains developer related commands.
+Contains debugging and developer related commands.
 * **Screenshot macro 1** or **Screenshot macro 2 (website)** – Creates screenshot macros.
 * **Hide Developer Menu** – Removes the menu itself by adding `Visible = False`.
 * **AutohintMacro** – Closes all fonts with the same command in the **File** menu.
-* **Video mode** – Displays settings about the used theme.
+* **Video mode** – Shows settings about the used theme.
 * **A/B Testing** – Contains two options to set the variant.
-* **Font Log** – Displays the log for any font.
+* **Font Log** – Shows the font log.
 * **Disable garbage collector**
-* **Increase Font Size** – Displays information about the current system font with the size.
+* **Increase Font Size** – Shows information about the current system font with the size.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
 * **Font Tester Action** – Changes action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program immediately.
-This menu item is located in FontCreator 11.5 in the **Debug** menu.
+This item is in the **Debug** menu in 11.5.0.2421 (2018-02-22) until 11.5.0.2430 (2018-12-05).
 It may display a dialogue box that cannot be closed, which contains an "OK" button.

 ### Resource Editor (`TRESOURCEEDITORDLG`)
 This dialog is for use with Font Creator Program 3.0 only and is used to edit resources.